onekarlyel-oss/docs/roadmap-and-updates/user-suggestions-and-voting.md

 ### Conclusion: Roadmap with Purpose, Progress with People

-Zater Capital is on a mission to redefine what’s possible in decentralized, AI-driven crypto trading—and we’re building it with your voice, your needs, and your future in mind.
+Zionix Global is on a mission to redefine what’s possible in decentralized, AI-driven crypto trading—and we’re building it with your voice, your needs, and your future in mind.

 Stay connected.
 Stay empowered.
 The future is coming—fast.